Protected Ports: What You Need to Know for the Network+ Exam

-In this post, we're going to explain what protected ports are, how they prevent different ports on the same switch from seeing traffic being generated by neighbors, and how to configure and verify protected ports on your switches.
+This post explains protected ports, how they prevent different ports on the same switch from seeing traffic generated by neighbors, and how to configure and verify protected ports on your switches.
+This concept is covered on the Network+ exam, so make sure you've got a solid understanding of how they work.

-Quick Definition: A protected port is a port on a switch that is configured not to forward any traffic to any other port that's also a protected port.
+A protected port is a port configuration that prevents the port from forwarding traffic to any other protected port.
 No traffic at Layer 2 can be forwarded between ports on the same switch if both are configured as protected ports.
 Unicast, broadcast or multicast traffic is all blocked between ports that are protected.
-A protected port's traffic is unaffected to ports that are not also protected.
+A protected port can send traffic to unprotected ports.

 An Overview of Protected Ports [VIDEO]